Minor Cuts – First Aid

 • Wash your hands: You will be dressing the wound.
 Please wash your hands scrupulously after you leave the gauze piece on the wound while you wash your hands.

 Now that you have calmly dealt with the immediate injury, fuss over your child.
 Reassure her that you have things under control.
-Assess whether it is a minor wound or needs to be looked at by your pediatrician or pediatric surgeon?
+Assess whether it is a minor wound or needs to be looked at by your pediatrician or pediatric surgeon.
 If you have the slightest doubt, put your cellphone to good use.
 Click a picture and send it off to your doctor or visit her.

 How do I know that my child’s ‘minor cuts’ require medical attention?